appaulo14/simple-inventory-management-system/README.md

 There are three main resources:
 * __Products:__ A unique type of an item, such as a Toyota Corolla or iPhone 6s gold model A1634.
 * __Distribution Centers:__ Physical places that stores inventory.
-* __Inventory:__ A inventory item represents a specific product in a specific distribution center.
+* __Inventory:__ An inventory item represents a specific product in a specific distribution center.
 For example, an inventory item might contain the information on how many Toyota Corollas are available and reserved at the Japan distribution center.

 # Available REST Routes
 |Verb  | URI Pattern | Description |